riceset/Hugo/content/articles/Understanding the stack data structure.md

 ---
-title: "Understanding the stack data structure"
+title: Understanding the stack data structure
 author: Komeno
 date: 2022-08-23
-cover: "images/stacks.jpg"
+cover: images/stacks.jpg
-description: "Stack is an ADT (Abstract Data Structure) which follows the LIFO (Last In First Out) order.
-It might be easier to understand this concept by imagining an actual stack of books."
+description: Stack is an ADT (Abstract Data Structure) which follows the LIFO (Last In First Out) order.
+It might be easier to understand this concept by imagining an actual stack of books.
-tags: [C]
+tags:
+  - C
+  - École-42
 ---

 **Stack** is an ADT (Abstract Data Structure) which follows the LIFO (Last In First Out) order.
 It might be easier to understand this concept by imagining an actual stack of books.